SoftwareForScience/pulsar-python/docs/filterbank.md

 The matrix contains for each time sample an array which has the intensity per channel/frequency.

 ## 2.5 Read filterbank as stream
-When reading the filterbank file as a stream, the user should set the `stream`-parameter to `True` when initializing the filterbank object.
+When reading the filterbank file as a stream, the user should let the `read_all`-parameter stay `False` when initializing the filterbank object.

 Each time the user calls the `next_row` method, it will retrieve an array with intensitiy per frequency for a new time sample from the filterbank file.
 When the last iteration of the filterbank is reached, the new_row method will return `True`.